MukherjeeSubhasish/Facial-Recognition-Pipeline/README.md

 	So:
 		• Tight, well-separated clusters → dataset is easily separable by class (good for classification).
 		• Overlapping clusters → more difficult dataset, possibly needs deeper nonlinear methods (CNN, transformers etc.) to separate classes.

+Run command——

+	python <filename>

+	outputs are stored in "pca_visualizations" directory and "visualized_samples" directory

+	env requirements are stored in requirements.txt file